nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/KK_PURCHASES.md

 ## Challenge: Aggregating Order

+> **Note:** Only attempt challenges once all other features are complete.
+These are optional.
+Moving on to the next chapter and skipping this is perfectly fine.

 You can accept this challenge if you like.

 Instead of displaying each individual Customer <-> Candy relationship, you should aggregate the candies together.
 For example, if the user purchased 2 orange sodas, 8 chocolate bars, and 3 root beer barrels, you would currently see.